 Fulton is a somewhat small city located in the state of Missouri.
 With a population of 12,596 people and four constituent neighborhoods, Fulton is the 59th largest community in Missouri.

 Fulton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Fulton is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Fulton who work in office and administrative support (17.20%), sales jobs (7.22%), and teaching (6.96%).
+Overall, Fulton is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Fulton who work in office and administrative support (12.11%), sales jobs (10.41%), and healthcare suport services (8.20%).

-Fulton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Fulton does not have a public transit system used by locals to get to and from work.

-The per capita income in Fulton in 2010 was $16,772, which is low income relative to Missouri and the nation.
-This equates to an annual income of $67,088 for a family of four.
+The per capita income in Fulton in 2018 was $18,436, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
+This equates to an annual income of $73,744 for a family of four.
 However, Fulton contains both very wealthy and poor people as well.

 Fulton is a somewhat ethnically-diverse city.
 The people who call Fulton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fulton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Fulton include German, Irish, English, Italian, and European.

 The most common language spoken in Fulton is English.
-Other important languages spoken here include Serbo-Croatian and Polish.
+Other important languages spoken here include Polish and Serbo-Croatian.